 Dr. Mario Lehenbauer-Baum is able to provide unique expertise on combining psychology and new technology.
 Please find a few examples of prior research and consulting work below:

 Almost 75% of adolescents and young adults spend their time online and/or playing games on mobile devices and game consoles.
 Dr. Mario Lehenbauer-Baum sees this as a useful benefit to use psychological interventions in games and apps via internet.

-In his consulting work he focuses on digital games and mobile apps.
-As a licensed clinical psychologist (and gamer!) he can provide expertise and knowledge about psychological interventions, and how to include them in games.
+In his consulting work he also focused on digital games and apps.
+As a psychologist and avid gamer, he is able to provide expertise and knowledge about psychological interventions, and how to include them in games.

 Kothgassner, O., Felnhofer, A., Beutl, L., Hlavacs, H., Lehenbauer, M., & Stetina, B. (2012).
 A virtual training tool for giving talks.
 Lecture Notes in Computer Science, 7522, 53-66.

 Online-based social skills trainings for adolescents and adults

 Funded by the Federal Austrian Ministry of Science, Dr. Mario Lehenbauer-Baum developed an online-based social skills training for adolescents and adults (in conjunction with Dr. Birgit Stetina and programmers).
 Conducting a pilot study, he found highly relevant effects suggesting that online-based trainings are effective: an increase of social skills as well as a decrease of social fears was measurable.

 Lehenbauer, M., Kothgassner, O., Kryspin-Exner, I., & Stetina, B. U. (2013).
 An online self-administered social skills training for young adults: results of a pilot study.
 Computers & Education, 61, 217-224. doi: dx.doi.org/10.1016/j.compedu.2012.09.007.